22 real problems catalogued · New problems added weekly

 Pass if:

-• Existing solutions are either too expensive, too complex, or too old
+• Existing solutions are too expensive, too complex, or too old

-• Top-rated tools have 1-3 star reviews citing this specific gap
+• Top-rated tools have 1 to 3 star reviews citing this specific gap

 • Forum threads asking for solutions get "I use a spreadsheet" as the answer